Guy Noir: Exploits

 She was tall and dark and so beautiful you wanted to just give her all your money right away and skip the preliminaries.

 Noir is the protagonist of Keillor's book Guy Noir and the Straight Skinny, where he falls in with Naomi Fallopian and her get-rich-quick diet pill scheme.
 The story has many of the hallmarks of the radio dramas.

-In popular culture

 A 2006 Guy Noir skit, in which some characters had a fictitious variation of Tourette syndrome called "Broadway Tourette's", drew criticism from the Tourette Syndrome Association.

-Noir is played in the 2006 film A Prairie Home Companion by Kevin Kline.
+Noir was played in the 2006 film A Prairie Home Companion by Kevin Kline.
 In the film, Guy's detective career is faltering, and he works as a security guard at a radio show to pay the bills.
-It is strongly implied that he is taken by an angel of death named Asphodel at the end of the movie, though since she is played by Virginia Madsen in a trench coat, this might be considered a relatively upbeat ending by Guy's standards.
+It is strongly implied that he is taken by an angel of death named Asphodel at the end of the movie, played by Virginia Madsen in a trench coat.

 The late Minnesota Senator Paul Wellstone was a known fan of Noir; Noir was his favorite segment.
 Following his untimely 2002 death in a plane crash, the next APHC opened with a Noir segment, skipping even the show's theme song.